AndrewTing89/CS_Crates/README.md

-# CS_Crates
-Counter-Strike Crate Valuation Analysis
+# Counter-Strike Crate Valuation Analysis

 ## Objective:
 Help a friend calculate the total value of Counter-Strike crates given to another person.